mirshalak/The-Satkona-Project/README.md

 "Satkona" because it is compatible with the ASCII character set, while the original Sanskrit phoenetic symbols are not.

-This repository is a gathering place for all information related to hexagons, particularly focusing on code for rendering hexagonal grids in different programming languages, and techniques for creating hexagons, as a topological basis for use in computer games.
+This repository is a gathering place for information related to hexagons, particularly focusing on code for rendering hexagonal grids in different programming languages, and techniques for creating hexagons, as a topological basis for use in computer games.
 It is graciously acknowledged that in some